The compulsory tune for 2018 is Tune No. 21 – Bugle March 4.

 One point will be added for each member over the complement of 10.
 Bands with less than 10 members are deemed to be non-competitive.

-Bands will play one fixed piece of music which shall be the tune Bugle March 12 “Platburg” and one free choice piece.
+Bands will play one fixed piece of music which will be Tune No. 21 – Bugle March 4 and one free choice piece.
 The fixed piece is to be played twice on the march.
 The first time on commencing manoeuvres and the second time so that the tune will be completed at the conclusion of the manoeuvres.
 The band shall come to a halt when the front rank of the Band is in line with the last marker.
 Upon the front rank of the Band reaching the last marker, the Band may mark time and or halt on the Drum Majors signal and continue to play to the end of the tune.